SufiyanAasim/smart-customer-ledger/docs/manuals/Database-Setup-Guide.md

 Core model.
 It does **not** create the six views or the eight triggers — those are pure SQL objects with no EF Core equivalent.

-## Option B — Manual SQL Workbench walkthrough (for grading/demonstration)
+## Option B — Manual SQL Workbench walkthrough (for manual inspection/demonstration)

 Run these files, **in this exact order**, against a database EF has not yet touched: